Are you getting enough sleep?

 Sleeping Well Is Part of a Healthy Lifestyle Plan

-There's compelling research indicating that sleeping too little may increase your insulin and leptin resistance, thereby raising your risk of obesity, diabetes, and other metabolic diseases.
+Comp compelling research indicates that sleeping too little may increase your insulin and leptin resistance, raising your risk of obesity, diabetes, and other metabolic diseases.

 To address your sleep problems, I recommend beginning by realigning your circadian rhythms to the natural rhythm of daylight and nightfall.